Route Comparison

 3.4 Proof-rollLF700$1.00$700

-Earthwork is minimal given the gently undulating terrain.
-Subgrade prep includes shaping 3–4% crown, moisture conditioning, and compaction.
-Proof-roll with a loaded dump truck identifies soft spots.
-If soft spots are found, over-excavation adds ~$15/CY.
+Minimal earthwork — undulating terrain with slight rise.
+Subgrade prep includes 3–4% crown, moisture conditioning, compaction.
+Proof-roll with loaded dump truck to identify soft spots; over-excavation at $15/CY additional.

 4.0 Drainage $9,880